nbrandaleone/what-is-a-container/README.md

 > and it shares the host’s kernel.
 > -- Liz Rice

-pull down code and presentation.
+Pull down code and presentation.
+I assume that you are running this on a modern Linux host.
+I am using AWS `Cloud-9` with Ubuntu.

 ```bash
 git clone https://github.com/nbrandaleone/what-is-a-container.git
 ```